-Mr. Glenn Perry was introduced to martial arts in the late 1960s at a young age by his father and a small group of father's friends.
-His father, Clement "Slim" Perry, is a retired U.S. Army Veteran who served several tours in Vietnam and Germany as a Military Police Officer.
+Mr. Glenn Perry was introduced to martial arts by his father in the late 1960s at a young age.
+His father, Clement "Slim" Perry, is a retired U.S. Army Veteran who served several tours in Germany, France and Korea as an MP (Military Police).

 Perry was encouraged by his father, who at the time, was studying Jujutsu at a well known Sports Center in Brooklyn, New York called "St. John's Community Center" .
-After a short stint in Boxing his dad enrolled him in Jiu-Jutsu at the "Diamond Mine Dojo" under Sensei Al Govine.
-Another Jiu-Jutsu sensei, Master Robert Crosson, also a friend of his dad's, took a young Perry to the Ju Jutsu mat.
+After a short stint in Boxing, which he didn't like, his dad enrolled him in Jiu-Jutsu at the "Diamond Mine Dojo" under Sensei Al Govine.
+Years later another Jiu-Jutsu Sensei, Master Robert Crosson, also a friend of his dad's, took a young Perry to the Ju-Jutsu mat.
 Sensei Crosson taught many youngsters at a local Youth Center also in Brooklyn, New York.

-In the mid 1970s, Perry began studying under Grandmaster Ron Van Clief, founder of both the Chinese Goju System and Black Dragon Aikijitsu.
+In the 1970s, Perry began studying under Grandmaster Ron Van Clief, founder of both the Chinese Goju System and Black Dragon Aikijitsu.
 Glenn Perry began teaching Karate as Chief Instructor of the Black Dragon Temple in Brooklyn, New York, from 1978 to 1986.
-He also coached the Long Island University karate team for 2 years.
+He also taught karate to a small group at the Long Island University for 2 semesters.

 A devoted martial arts historian and career sensei, Mr. Perry was inducted into the "Masters in Action Hall of Fame" in 1983.
 In 1985 he was awarded the level of "Rokudan", 6th Degree Black Belt.
 At the time he had become the youngest practitioner in the Chinese Goju System and BLACK DRAGON AIKIJITSU to receive the level of 6th dan.